Misripara Seema Buddha Bihar

-Misripara Seema Buddha Bihar is a Buddhist temple located at Misripara village of Latachapli Union Parishad in Patuakhali District.
-Though it's a place of worship for Buddhists, it has become a tourist spot for many tourists who come to visit the kuakata sea beach.
+Misripara Seema Buddha Bihar is a Buddhist temple located at Misripara village of Latachapli Union Parishad in Patuakhali District in Bangladesh.
+Though it primarily serves as place of worship for the Buddhist Rakhine people, it has also become a local attraction for tourists coming to Kuakata Beach.
 This temple has a big statue of Gautama Buddha, and is locally known as Misripara Buddha Mandir.
 It is four kilometers away from Kuakata Buddhist Temple.